telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Templates/refresh-grid-in-detail-template.md

 ---
 title: Refresh Grid in Detail Template
-page_title: Refresh Grid in Detail Template | Kendo UI Grid Widget
+page_title: Refresh Grid in Detail Template | Kendo UI Grid
 description: "Learn how to refresh a child grid in a detail template by using an external button in the Kendo UI Grid widget."
 slug: howto_refresh_gridin_detail_template_grid
 ---